-- ► Access the heat exchanger flue ways by inserting the cleaning brush (7 716 192 312) through the top access hole in the casing, removal of panel shown in figure 86. - ► Clean heat exchanger flue ways using the cleaning brush removing any debris from the access point in the sump. - ▶ Clean around the sealing surface on the sump. - ► Replace the access cover. - Using a suitable container to collect water from syphon connection at the base of the boiler flush heat exchanger with water. - ▶ Re-assemble ensuring that the lower baffle (2) and the top baffle (1) are refitted correctly. - ► Refer to figure 87 when re-fitting the burner to ensure that it fits centrally within the heat exchanger and location tabs are situated in location holes. - Ensure seal is replaced with new seal and is correctly fitted - ► Check the syphon unit is clean before refitting to boiler. - ► Reassemble and check combustion as stated in "SETTING THE AIR/GAS RATIO" section on page 47.
+- ▶ Refer to figure 89 and access the heat exchanger flue ways by inserting the cleaning brush (7 716 192 312) through the top access hole in the casing, removal of panel shown in figure 85. - ► Clean heat exchanger flue ways using the cleaning brush removing any debris from the access point in the sump. - ► Clean around the sealing surface on the sump. - ► Replace the access cover.

+- ▶ Using a suitable container to collect water from syphon connection at the base of the boiler flush heat exchanger with water. - ▶ Re-assemble ensuring that the lower baffle (2) and the top baffle (1) are refitted correctly. - ▶ Refer to figure 86 when re-fitting the burner to ensure that it fits centrally within the heat exchanger and location tabs are situated in location holes. - ▶ Ensure that the seal is replaced with a new seal and ensure that the seal is correctly fitted. - ► Check the syphon unit is clean before refitting to boiler. - ► Reassemble and check combustion as stated in "SETTING THE AIR/ GAS RATIO" section on page 37.